 Elementary, middle, and high school educators, with a desire to broaden their knowledge of the American Civil War are invited to apply.
 The Museum seeks participants from a diversity of grade levels and school settings with a wide range of personal and professional interests.
 Preference will be given to teachers (grades 4-12th ) currently teaching the American Civil War.

 To apply use our online application form.
-Selection of applicants will occur on April 15 but registration will remain open until the Institute is filled (space is limited to 20 teachers).
+Registration will remain open until the Institute is filled (space is limited to 20 teachers).
 Approved applicants will be notified and billed for the registration fee ($125 for non-members, $110 for members).

 For more information, please contact: